martanne/vis/README.md

     CTRL-J   create a new cursor on the line below CTRL-P   remove least recently added cursor
-    CTRL-N   select word the cursor is currently over, switch to visual mode CTRL-A   try to align all cursor on the same column ESC      if a selection is active, clear it.
+    CTRL-N   select word the cursor is currently over, switch to visual mode TAB      try to align all cursor on the same column ESC      if a selection is active, clear it.
              Otherwise dispose all but the primary cursor.